wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-mysql-cluster.md

 Corosync is the underlying cluster infrastructure required for Pacemaker to work.
 For Heartbeat v1 and v2 users (and other methodologies like Ultramonkey) Corosync is a split of the CRM functionalities, while Pacemaker remains more similar to Hearbeat in functionality.

-The main constraint for Corosync on Azure is that Corosync prefers multicast over broadcast over unicast communications, but Windows Azure networking only supports unicast.
+The main constraint for Corosync on Azure is that Corosync prefers multicast over broadcast over unicast communications, but Azure networking only supports unicast.

 Fortunately, Corosync has a working unicast mode and the only real constraint is that, since all nodes are not communicating among themselves *automagically*, you need to define the nodes in your configuration files, including their IP addresses.
 We can use the Corosync example files for Unicast and just change bind address, node lists and logging directory (Ubuntu uses `/var/log/corosync` while the example files use `/var/log/cluster`) and enabling quorum tools.